 Get help from an NHS volunteer

-You might be able to ask a volunteer to go shopping for you or collect a prescription.
+You might be able to ask a volunteer to go shopping for you, top up a prepayment meter or collect a prescription.
 For example you might be able to get help if you’re:

 - sick or injured

 - old enough to get a state pension

 You can also talk to a volunteer on the phone if you’re feeling lonely because you’re self-isolating.
 You don’t have to be classed as vulnerable to talk to a volunteer.

 Check if you can get help from an NHS volunteer on the Royal Voluntary Service website.

 If you’ve been shielding

 The NHS will have contacted you if you’re ‘extremely vulnerable’.
 They will have told you how to avoid coming into contact with coronavirus.
 This is called ‘shielding’.